cardano-foundation/CIPs/CIP-0095/README.md

 ### DRep Key

-// TODO: Move into a separate CIP.
+// TODO: Move this into a separate CIP.

 CIP-1694 does not define a derivation path for registered DRep credentials, here we propose the introduction of DRep Keys to act as DRep credentials for